2stable/faq.passwords.2stable.com/legal/terms.md

 - Is significantly connected with commercial purposes or unlawful activities.

 You agree to comply with all applicable laws while using the Service.
 2Stable reserves the right to discontinue any aspect of the Service at any time.

+### Password Manager Premium Subscription

+With a Password Manager Premium subscription, you have access to all features.
+Password Manager Premium subscription is billed annually, monthly or weekly at the rate corresponding to the selected plan.
+Payment will be charged to iTunes Account at confirmation of purchase.
+Subscription automatically renews unless auto-renew is turned off at least 24 hours before the end of the current period.
+Account will be charged for renewal within 24 hours prior to the end of the current period, and identify the cost of the renewal.
+Subscriptions may be managed by the user and auto-renewal may be turned off by going to the user’s Account Settings after purchase.
+To cancel your subscription, you can go to your device Settings -> iTunes & App Store, tap your Apple ID, tap View Apple ID, tap Subscriptions, and click on Cancel Subscription for the app.
+Any unused portion of a free trial period, if offered, will be forfeited when the user purchases a subscription to that publication, where applicable.
+All fees and charges are non-refundable.
+If you would like to cancel your subscription or switch to another premium service package, please contact us.
+You warrant that you own or have the necessary licenses, rights, consents, and permissions to publish the contents.
+You agree not to publish and create any premium listings for content that violate our Terms of Service.
+Lilucat has the right to remove the listings without any prior notice and fees or charges will not be refunded.
+You understand that your subscription or access to the contents of the Site will be suspended if you violate the Terms of Service.
+Suspended accounts will not be restored and fees or charges will not be refunded.

 ### Use of Content